cheelav/CityService/add-numbers-service/README.md

 https://github.com/cheelav/vc/tree/master/add-numbers-service

-It should be a public repository.
+It is a public repository.

 I took a REST approach to the API, so there are two HTTP verbs: